 Understand Investing Risks

 Economic events can cause the value of your investments to drop.
-Market declines can be spurred by anything from political events to weather—events that cause investors to be wary.
+Market volatility can be spurred by anything from political events to weather—anything that causes investors to be wary.

 💡 Be sure to stick with your plan.
 A long-term outlook reduces the temptation to buy or sell based on emotion or short-term events.